Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 When the Packer process finishes, there should be a `centos-base.box` file in the current directory.

- - Next, edit the [centos-openshift-variables.json](centos-openshift-variables.json) file by specifying the proxy user and proxy password.
+ - Next, edit the [centos-openshift-variables.json](centos-openshift-variables.json) file by specifying the `proxy user` and `proxy password`

 **Note:** Because Guest Additions are propagated to the image from your local VirtualBox, make sure you have version 5.2.12 of VirtualBox installed.